Intro: Blogging with purpose

 2011.
 I crossed over.
 Somehow, I found something I was more passionate about than my career: starting a family.

 My then-boyfriend and I got married, deciding to settle down in Manila.
 We also decided that he’s going back to school to take up Nursing.
-Which means, we were all set to become a one-income household for the first few years of our marriage.
+This means we were all set to become a one-income household for the first few years of our marriage.
 I accepted a new corporate job (my designation was Digital Marketing Manager for a hotel-management company), my husband studied, and we were doing quite well until…

 We found out we were pregnant with twins—the greatest surprise of our lives!